platformsh/platformsh-docs/docs/src/bestpractices/oneormany.md

 * You want one user-facing application and an entirely separate admin-facing application that are both operating on the same data.
 * You want to have a user-facing application and a separate worker process (either the same code or separate) that handles background tasks.
-* You want a single conceptual application written in multiple programming languages, such as a PHP frontend with Node.js background worker.
+* You want a single conceptual application written in multiple programming languages

-## Multi-site applications
+## A note on "Multi-site" applications

 Some Content Management Systems or other applications support running multiple logical "sites" off of a single code base.
 Those usually works on Platform.sh depending on the configuration details of the application but are generally not recommended.